Schibsted-Tech-Polska/capi_php_sdk/docs/USAGE.md

 ## How to create CAPI Client?

-First, you have to create APi Http Client:
+First, you have to create API Http Client:

 ```
 $apiHttpClient = new ApiHttpClient(